Originate/exosphere/tutorial/part_2/part_2b/16_things_to_look_out_for.md

 # Things to look out for

-Exosphere provides you a lot of foundation to build upon, and it automates a lot of things for you, which makes it much easier - but not free - to run Exosphere applications.
+The Exosphere framework provides you a lot of foundation to build upon, and it automates a lot of things for you, which makes it much easier - but not free - to run Exosphere applications.